-The school allows the use of USBs / removable storage devices.
+The school does allows the use of USBs / removable storage devices if they are encrypted

 Sensitive or confidential information should be accessed via the network and should not be permanently stored on portable devices e.g. memory sticks / laptops / tablets.